Calibrating Your Grill Or Smoker With Dry Runs

 The goal is to give you a feel for how your cooker responds to you, but most importantly, how to hit target temps in recipes.
 Foods, especially meats, are complex chemical concoctions, and their chemistry changes with temp.
 Read my article on meat science for more on the subject.
 Because the 2-zone setup is a technique the best outdoor cooks use to cook most everything (it prevents burning, provides a safe zone, produces even temps in the center of thick cuts), it is very important that you click the red link and read my article on the subject, and conduct all tests by setting up for 2-zone cooking.

-When you are done with these dry runs, you want to know how to get the air temp of your cooker to three important numbers: 225°F, 325°F, and Warp 10 (or whatever the top end of your grill is).
+You want to know how to get the air temp in the indirect zone of your cooker to three important numbers: 225°F, 325°F, and Warp 10.
+Almost all my recipes call for one of these three temps.

-The basic concept is to fire up your cooker, make adjustments that will change the temp one variable at a time, and take notes with a cooking log.
+Here's how to calibrate: Fire up your cooker, make adjustments that will change the temp one variable at a time, and take notes with a cooking log.
 Click the link to download the one I use.
-Don't forget to make note of the ambient weather conditions.
-Your grill will run hotter on sunny days than breezy days or rainy days.

 You absolutely positively need a good oven thermometer to calibrate and for when you cook.
 It is foolhardy machismo to think you can guesstimate the temp by holding your hand over the grill.
 Everybody's sensitivity to heat is different, and because heat dissipates rapidly as you move away from the source, just moving your hand up or down a few inches can make a major difference.

 The thermometer probe needs to be at the grate level where the food is, not in the lid.
 There can be a big temp diff.
 Get a digital.
 It is far more accurate than a dial thermometer which can be off by as much as 50°F. Please read my Buying Guide to Thermometers.

 Check the weather